PAWANESHKATHAIT/Crops-Price-Prediction-Based-on-Weather/README.md

 Language Translation: Integration of Google Cloud Translation API to support regional languages, making the platform more accessible to non-English-speaking farmers.
 Real-Time Crop Data: Incorporating datasets on soil conditions, irrigation levels, and crop health to further refine prediction accuracy.
 Conclusion
-This project combines the power of machine learning, real-time data integration, and user-friendly web interfaces to deliver a valuable tool for stakeholders in the agricultural sector.
-By predicting commodity prices based on real-time weather and historical trends, the system empowers users to make informed decisions, reducing uncertainty in the market.
-With planned future enhancements, the platform aims to become an indispensable resource for the agricultural community.